DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/application/tidb.md

 #### whitelist

-Test purpose: verify the whitelist function of the distributed database
+Test purpose: verify the whitelist feature of the distributed database

 Test script: